NUE-PSK Digital Modem

 CW Mode Support

-enable the modem to decode and transmit CW on your SSB transceiver
+enable the modem to decode and transmit CW on your SSB or CW transceiver!

 Overview